emmercm/www/src/blog/_if-it-doesnt-page-me.md

 ## Exceptions

 I do think there's a cogent argument that if "cause" is severe enough, often enough or for long enough, that it warrants investigation.
-That's not the same as being paged for it.
+But that's not the same as being paged for it.

+The problem with SLO-based alerts
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjQ1MzI3NzQ3LC0xMTAxNzkyNjU1LDk5MD
-YwNDYxNywxMDE2MjQwNjAwLC0xMjYwNDU1NjI2LDEzNDg5OTIw
-NjcsLTgzNjYwNTE3LC05MTc1NTIyMiwtMTcyNDczODIyM119
+eyJoaXN0b3J5IjpbMTU3MzkwMDI3MSwtMTEwMTc5MjY1NSw5OT
+A2MDQ2MTcsMTAxNjI0MDYwMCwtMTI2MDQ1NTYyNiwxMzQ4OTky
+MDY3LC04MzY2MDUxNywtOTE3NTUyMjIsLTE3MjQ3MzgyMjNdfQ
+==
 -->